Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Qualitative Comparison of Models on Know-Show Test Scenarios

-In Fig.~\ref{fig:obj}, we present qualitative results for the Action Conditioned Object Grounded Reasoning scenario.
-Among all evaluated models, only LLaVA-OneVision and GRAM successfully identify both the relevant object and the correct temporal interval.
-While most models, including Qwen, Ovis, LLaVA-OneVision, MiniCPM, GPT-4o, Gemini, and GRAM, correctly predict the time associated with the action, object grounding seems challenging for them.
-Except for GRAM and LLaVA-OneVision, all other models fail to detect the \textit{sofa}, even though the \textit{sofa} remains in a stable and clearly visible position throughout the video.
+In Fig.~\ref{fig:obj}, we present qualitative results for the Action-Conditioned Object Grounded Reasoning scenario.
+While most models, correctly identify the temporal interval associated with the queried action, object grounding remains challenging.
+Only VideoR1, LLaVA-OneVision, Gemini and GRAM successfully identify both the relevant object and the correct temporal grounding, even though the object \textit{sofa} remains stationary and clearly visible throughout the video.
+Furthermore, when evaluated under a stricter localization criterion, only GRAM maintains correct grounding at IoU@0.5.
+Regarding reasoning traces, both GRAM and VideoR1 provide intermediate explanations that are logically consistent and grounded in visual evidence, whereas the reasoning output produced by VideoChat2 primarily focuses on the temporal aspect.

-In Fig.~\ref{fig:person-obj}, we show qualitative results for the Action Conditioned Person–Object Co-Grounded Reasoning scenario.
-Consistent with our quantitative findings, models such as Qwen, Ovis, and GPT-4o correctly identify the temporal interval of the action and localize the person even at the stricter IoU threshold of 0.5, but they struggle to identify the associated object.
-In contrast, GRAM successfully grounds both the person and the object and aligns them with the correct action duration, demonstrating stronger joint spatio-temporal grounding capability compared to other models.
+In Fig.~\ref{fig:person-obj}, we present qualitative results for the Action-Conditioned Person–Object Co-Grounded Reasoning scenario.
+Most models including Qwen, Ovis, MiniCPM, Video-UTR, Video-R1, GPT-4o, Gemini, and GRAM correctly identify the temporal interval associated with the queried action.
+However, accurate spatial grounding and actor disambiguation seems more challenging.
+Only GPT-4o, Gemini, and GRAM successfully localize both the relevant person and the associated object in space and time, while also distinguishing the correct person performing the queried action among the two individuals present in the scene.
+Although Ovis and Video-R1 correctly identify the person and the temporal segment, they fail to detect the associated object.

-In Fig.~\ref{fig:hand-obj}, we present qualitative results for the Action Conditioned Hand–Object Co-Grounded Reasoning scenario.
-Among all evaluated scenarios, this is the most challenging category, as the model must simultaneously recognize the left hand, right hand, and the object involved in the action, and bind all three to the correct temporal duration.
-In our qualitative example, we report results only for models that achieve above IoU@0.25 on at least one of the following: LHIoU, RHIoU, OIoU, or temporal alignment with the action duration.
-Under this criterion, aside from the human annotation, only Gemini 2.5 Pro successfully localizes both the left hand and the object while associating them with the correct time span.
-Notably, GRAM also fails to localize the involved entities accurately, even though it correctly identifies the temporal location of the action.
+In Fig.~\ref{fig:hand-obj}, we present qualitative results for the Action-Conditioned Hand–Object Co-Grounded Reasoning scenario.
+Among all evaluated spatial gounded reasoning settings, this represents the most challenging case, as the model must simultaneously identify the left hand, right hand, and the manipulated object, while correctly associating them with the relevant temporal segment of the action.
+As shown in the figure, only Gemini successfully localizes both the left hand and the object while aligning them with the correct time span.